 Swinburne, R. (2004) The Existence of God (Oxford: Oxford University Press)

 Swinburne, R. (2008) Is There A God?
 (Oxford: Oxford University Press)

 Ward, K. (1996) God, Chance and Necessity (London: Oneworld Publications)

 When it comes to the interpretation of Genesis One, we’re a broad church at Saints and Sceptics.
 So we are not interested in critiquing Theistic Evolution, Intelligent Design or Creationism.
 Rather, we are much more interested in pointing out that even if “evolution is true”, a powerful design argument still stands.¹

 Perhaps the universe is infinitely large.
 Well, perhaps, but it’s far from clear that it is.
 And even if it is it would need to have the right distribution of matter to guarantee that each of the improbable steps would occur.

 http://www.saintsandsceptics.org/the-evidence-for-god-consciousness/ http://www.saintsandsceptics.org/swinburne-on-mind-morality-and-meaning/

-¹To avoid needless fretting about Adam and the Fall keep this in mind: Adam fell; because Adam was a fallen creature, all my other ancestors were fallen creatures; because all my ancestors were and are fallen creatures, I am a fallen creature.
+¹To avoid needless fretting about Adam and the Fall keep this in mind: Adam fell; because Adam fell, all my ancestors since Adam were fallen creatures; because all my ancestors since were fallen creatures, I am a fallen creature.
 That preserves the biblical doctrine of original sin, and is compatible with many scientific scenarios.